Who Runs Brighton Digital Women?

 Brighton Digital Women was founded in mid 2015 by Rachel Finch.
-Along with Alice Still and Lana Burgess, brought together by a shared passion for digital, they sought to build a community of like-minded digital marketing professionals.
+Alice Still and Lana Burgess joined Rachel on her mission early on, and helped her build a community of like-minded digital marketing professionals.
 Alice has now passed the baton on to Allegra Chapman who joined the team in July 2016.

 Job: Digital Marketing Manager

 My move into digital marketing was the first deliberate choice I made about my career 6 years ago.
 I was lucky to be given ample opportunities to know that this was something I liked and was good at and encouraged down that path.
 This is one of the reasons why I founded Brighton Digital Women in 2015.
 How are young girls to find out the same things, that they have specific talent, interest and enjoyment in digital disciplines that are readily offered up to boys?
 The landscape needed changing, assumptions needed amending and opportunities need to be given earlier on in career education.

 My journey to digital marketing began with helping the marketing team out with social media at a company called TravelBound in Brighton and being involved in the research and development side of creating the brands new website.
 This process really triggered off a few passions within my natural tendency towards tech geekery.
 I began to read, watch, talk about and search for anything I could get my hands on about web development, user experience and a newly discover passion, SEO.